Gran Turismo (series): Adaptation

 In 2013, Sony Pictures announced it was developing a Gran Turismo film with Michael De Luca and Dana Brunetti producing it, with a script by Alex Tse.
 In 2015, Joseph Kosinski was set to direct the film, with a new screenplay by Jon and Erich Hoeber.
 By 2018, the Kosinski version was no longer moving forward.

-On May 26, 2022, a new iteration of the Gran Turismo film was revealed to be in development, with Neill Blomkamp eyed to direct.
-On June 14, 2022, it was confirmed that Blomkamp would direct and announced that the film would be released on August 11, 2023, which is intended to be a non-fiction Bildungsroman focusing on a teenage Gran Turismo player who graduated from the GT Academy that lead him to become a professional racer.
+On 26 May 2022, a new iteration of the Gran Turismo film was revealed to be in development, with Neill Blomkamp eyed to direct.
+On 14 June 2022, it was confirmed that Blomkamp would direct and announced that the film would be released on 11 August 2023, which is intended to be a non-fiction Bildungsroman focusing on GT Academy 2011 graduate Jann Mardenborough and his transition from gamer to race car driver.
 It was also confirmed that Jason Hall and Zach Baylin would write the screenplay.
-Asad Qizilbash, Carter Swan, Doug Belgrad and Dana Brunetti will serve as producers.
-David Harbour is set to star in the film as Jack Salter, who teaches Mardenborough how to drive a real car.
-Archie Madekwe will play Jann Mardenborough, with Orlando Bloom as Danny Moore.

 Filming began in November 2022 in Hungary, and wrapped in December.
-Darren Barnet will play a racer who is ranked at the top at the GT academy and who is not thrilled to see Mardenborough excel.
-Both Djimon Hounsou and Geri Halliwell-Horner will play Mardenborough's parents and Daniel Puig as his brother, Josha Stradowski as Mardenborough's rival and Thomas Kretschmann as his father.
+The film was released on 25 August, 2023.
+Asad Qizilbash, Carter Swan, Doug Belgrad and Dana Brunetti are producers.
+David Harbour stars in the film as Jack Salter, who teaches Mardenborough how to drive a real car.
+Archie Madekwe plays Jann Mardenborough, with Orlando Bloom as Danny Moore.
+Darren Barnet plays a racer who is ranked at the top at the GT academy and who is not thrilled to see Mardenborough excel.
+Djimon Hounsou and Geri Halliwell-Horner play Mardenborough's parents and Daniel Puig as his brother.
+Josha Stradowski is Mardenborough's rival with Thomas Kretschmann as his father.